I love to eat out and share my dining experiences with others by taking pictures and writing reviews.

-Once I was seated, I was recommended the “The Plow” (two eggs with choice of house made pork sausage patties, Nueske's bacon, or chicken apple sausage, two lemon ricotta pancakes + plow potatoes).
+Once I was seated, I was recommended the “The Plow” (two eggs with choice of housemade pork sausage patties, Nueske's bacon, or chicken apple sausage; two lemon ricotta pancakes; and plow potatoes).
 It included a bit of everything they offered.

 I have no idea how they made their potatoes.
 They were almost half-skinned and then deep-fried which made the almost-attached skins super crispy.
-This was seasoned with rosemary, salt and pepper.
+They were seasoned with rosemary, salt, and pepper.

-My mind was blown, however by the lemon/ricotta pancakes.
-I want to eat those EVERY DAY for the rest of my life.
+My mind was blown, however, by the lemon ricotta pancakes.
+I want to eat those every single day for the rest of my life.
 I wish I could bribe someone to get me the recipe for them.
-I have tried different version of recipes offered online, none came close to the ones these guys offered.
+I have tried different versions of recipes online, but none came close to the ones these guys offered.
 They just melted in your mouth and did not need any butter or syrup.

 I am not very sure if you are able to make reservations for this place or not.
-I believe 2.5 hours wait time for a table is a little bit extreme but it needs to be told that the wait is worthwhile just because of where the restaurant is located.
-It is on top of a beautiful hill which gets a great view of San Francisco.
+I believe a 2.5 hour wait time for a table is a little bit extreme, but it needs to be noted that the wait is worthwhile just because of where the restaurant is located.
+It is on top of a beautiful hill that gets a great view of San Francisco.